Seeking Social Changes

-Dublin’s Culture Connects has begun the implementation of Dublin City Council’s Culture Strategy 2016-2021.
-It comprises a programme of activities and projects which seek to build on engagement and connection/re-connection in the city through partnerships that are meaningful to citizens of Dublin.
+Dublin’s Culture Connects had begun the implementation of Dublin City Council’s Culture Strategy 2016-2021.
+It comprised of a programme of activities and projects which seek to build on engagement and connection/reconnection in the city through partnerships that are meaningful to citizens of Dublin.
 These programmes focus on creating space for experimentation, modelling new partnerships and testing ways of working.

 Dublin’s Culture Connects are producing wonderful video content to document the projects taking place all around the city.
 Each video needed an introduction and closing animation to both brand and give the viewers more information on each project.